Ilavoga/Ilavoga/README.md

-<p align="left">Hi 👋!
-My name is Sandra Kisambo and I'm a Front-end developer from Nakuru, Kenya</p>
+<h2 align="left">Hi 👋!
+My name is Sandra Kisambo and I'm a Front-end developer from Nakuru, Kenya</h2>

 ###